 Never trust the "Generate from sample" button blindly.
 After generating your schema:

-• Remove properties you don't need (smaller schema = better performance)
+- Remove properties you don't need (a smaller schema means better performance)

-• Review the required array and remove fields that could be missing
+requiredarray and remove fields that could be missing - Give an empty schema,

 Use Compose before Parse JSON for debugging